kuvivek/drivingTheoryInGermany/README.md

 ✅ That my braking distance will be longer than normal
 ✅ That the motorbike will suddenly brake

-100. What does this traffic sign indicate?right
+100. What does this traffic sign indicate?
 Pesdestrian walk sign board
 The start of a zone with
 ✅ a permitted maximum speed of 30 km/h
-❌a recommended speed of 30 km/h
+❌ a recommended speed of 30 km/h
-❌an obligatory minimum speed of 30 km/h
+❌ an obligatory minimum speed of 30 km/h
-**Comment** It is not permitted to drive faster than indicated within an area marked in this way.
+**Comment**: It is not permitted to drive faster than indicated within an area marked in this way.
 There is no signage for individual streets.
 The maximum permitted speed here is 30 km/h.
 Speeds below 30 km/h are also possible.
 The end of such areas is signposted.

 101. You wish to overtake a farm tractor with a mounted implement extending beyond its back.
 What must you remember?